 Where Is The Event Held?
 What Time Is The Event Held?
 (2017 Schedule) (2017 Local Players)

 This year’s event will be held at Johnson Controls Hall of Fame Village in Canton, Ohio.
 The world-class sports complex is part of Johnson Controls Hall of Fame Village, a $600 million development of the Hall of Fame’s campus, that is underway in Canton.
 The project is being led by the Pro Football Hall of Fame and Industrial Realty Group.
 Lacrosse fans can experience the spectacular new sports complex at Johnson Controls Hall of Fame Village while enjoying great college lacrosse!

-This year’s COC Showcase, which is the largest fall college showcase, will feature over 20 Division I, II, and III teams plus teams from Canada.
-The following is a list of schools who have competed in the COC in the past along with many who have committed to the 2017 showcase.
+This year’s COC Showcase, which is the largest fall college showcase, will feature over 25 Division I, II, and III teams plus teams from Canada.
+The following is a list of schools who have competed and / or are competing in this year's Crose Out Cancer Showcase.

 The teams are paired up on the field to show their talents, have fun and reach out to make a difference in the lives of others in the community.
 The success of this event is made possible by local and national sponsorships, many parent and coaching volunteers and of course the main attraction – the players.

 This year's game game schedule is available (Click Here).
 The games will start at 10:00 AM and finish at 7:00 PM.